-During the fiscal year ended December 31, 2021, Directors earned fees totaling \$1,299,935 for their services as Directors.
+During the fiscal year ended December 31, 2023, Directors earned fees totaling \$1,406,341 for their services as Directors.

-During 2021, there were eight meetings of the Board; six meetings of the Governance and Stakeholder Relations Committee; five meetings of the Audit Committee; four meetings of the Human Resources and Compensation Committee; and six meetings of the Planning and Commercial Development Committee.
-The following table summarizes each Director's attendance record for Board, Committee, and other meetings held during 2021 and the compensation earned with respect to 2021.
+During 2023, there were seven meetings of the Board; eight meetings of the Governance and Stakeholder Relations Committee; five meetings of the Audit Committee; five meetings of the Human Resources and Compensation Committee; and four meetings of the Planning and Commercial Development Committee.
+The following table summarizes each Director's attendance record for Board and Committee meetings held during 2023 and the compensation earned with respect to 2023.
+In addition to these scheduled meetings, Directors also attended ad hoc meetings, strategic planning sessions and workshops.